marinarosell/Polygons-Calculator/README.md

 # Polygons Practice AP2 2019

-1. Descarregueu el repositori amb la pràctica.
+1. Download the repository with the practice.

-2. Entreu al directori `PracticaPolygons` i compileu amb `make`.
+2. Enter the directory `PracticaPolygons` and compile with `make` command.

-3. Hauràs de tenir descarregat un compilador de C++ i la llibreria de codi obert per a crear imatges PNG a C++
+3. You must have downloaded a C++ compiler and open source library to create PNG images in C++.